 Yes, you always have the right to refuse a breathalyzer test.
 A police officer cannot force you to blow into a portable breathalyzer.
 You can also refuse to do a field sobriety test.
 However, this does not mean you are off the hook.

 There are consequences just for a breathalyzer refusal, whether or not you are intoxicated.
 In most states, refusing a test comes with its own set of penalties.
 This means that even if your BAC was under the legal limit for your state, you could still face a suspended license and other penalties.

 What Happens After a Breathalyzer Refusal?

-In addition to a breathalyzer test, your BAC can also be determined from a simple blood test.
+Your BAC can also be determined from a simple blood test.
 In some states, if you refuse a breathalyzer test, a police officer can obtain an immediate search warrant for a blood test.
-This means even if you refuse a breathalyzer test, your BAC may still be known and on record.
+This means, your BAC may still be known and on record.

 The consequences for refusing a breathalyzer test vary for each state, and may include:

 - A driver’s license suspension, which could last up to 12 months